huggingface/blog/rwkv.md

 How to combine the best of transformers and RNNs?
 The main drawback of transformer-based models is that it can become challenging to run a model with a context window that is larger than a certain value, as the attention scores are computed simultaneously for the entire sequence.

 RNNs natively support very long context lengths - only limited by the context length seen in training, but this can be extended to millions of tokens with careful coding.
-Currently, there are RWKV models trained on a context length of 8192 (`ctx8192`) and they are as fast as `ctx1024` models and consume the same amount of VRAM.
+Currently, there are RWKV models trained on a context length of 8192 (`ctx8192`) and they are as fast as `ctx1024` models and require the same amount of RAM.

 The major drawbacks of traditional RNN models and how RWKV is different: